aroemers/crustimoney/README.md

   soft-cut   >
   hard-cut   >>

-  combinator-call   [:with-error :fail #crusti/parser ("fooba" #"r|z")]
-  custom-combinator [:my.app/my-combinator ...]}
+  combinator-call   [:with-error {:key :fail} #crusti/parser ("fooba" #"r|z")] custom-combinator [:my.app/my-combinator ...]}
 ```

-The function `data-grammar/create-parser` is used to create a parser out of such a definition.
+The function `create-parser` in the `crustimoney.data-grammar` is used to create a parser out of such a definition.

 The data-based definition shares many properties with the string-based one.
 It works the same way in supporting both recursive and non-recursive parsers, it also has auto-naming (the `=` postfix), and can be used as part of a bigger grammar.

 It does have an extra feature: direct combinator calls, using vectors.
 The first keyword in the vector determines the combinator.
-If it is without a namespace, `crustimoney.combinators` is assumed.
+If it is without a namespace, `crustimoney.combinators` is assumed (so not `crustimoney.combinator-grammar`!).
 The other arguments are left as-is, except those tagged with `#crusti/parser`.
 With that tag, the data is processed again as a parser definition.

+Another possible benefit of the data-based grammar over the string-based one, is that is supports [nested grammars](#nested-recursive-grammars).

 ### EDN support